Melasma Treatment: Effective Solutions for Brighter Skin

 Topical Treatments

-Topical creams like Cyspera, which contain cysteamine, are another option for managing melasma.
+Topical creams containing cysteamine are another option for managing melasma.
 These creams target pigmentation by reducing melanin production and are particularly beneficial for mild to moderate cases.
 Common ingredients in similar topical treatments include hydroquinone, retinoids, kojic acid, and azelaic acid, which work to brighten the skin and reduce pigmentation over time.

 With no downtime, it offers a convenient way to improve skin clarity and achieve a brighter complexion.
 As melasma tends to recur, periodic maintenance sessions can help sustain the results over time.